dext/guides/slack.md

 # Slack guidelines

 This page will acquaint you with how we use Slack in Receipt Bank.
-It's organized by topic.
-Please read it carefully and follow the instructions.
+It's organised by topic.
+Please read it carefully.

 ## Slack profile